bbakersmith/jekyll-pages-directory/README.md

 # Jekyll Pages Directory Plugin

-Defines a _pages subdirectory which outputs into the root of your site.
+Defines a `_pages` subdirectory which outputs into the root of your site.

 Jekyll does a great job of keeping things tidy until you have more than a couple static pages.
-Unlike posts, which are nicely contained within the `_posts` directory, page data and containting subdirectories end up scattered throughout your project root. *Jekyll Pages Directory* helps keep your project root clean by defining a _pages subdirectory in which to store page data.
+Unlike posts, which are nicely contained within the `_posts` directory, page data and containing subdirectories end up scattered throughout the project root. *Jekyll Pages Directory* helps keep your project root clean by defining a `_pages` subdirectory in which to store page data.

-Files in your _pages directory behave is if they were in your project root, so `_pages/foo/bar.html` will be output to `_site/foo/bar.html`.

-Only page files should be stored in _pages.
+Only page files should be stored in `_pages`.
 Other file types will not behave as expected.

 ## Installation

 Simply copy `_plugins/jekyll-pages-dir.rb` into your project's `_plugins` directory.

 ## Usage